mescolano/Master_project/README.md

 # TFM_LondonSmartMeter
 first commit

-This folder contains the project to graduate in the Master in Data Science at KSchool (Madrid).
+This folder contains the graduation project for the Master in Data Science 2016/17 at KSchool (Madrid).

 This work attempts to analyse the public dataset London Smart Meters which contains 30-min consumption data between November 2011 and
 February 2014 of over 5500 London households.
 Some of these are subjected to a Dynamic Time of Use tariff in 2013.
 It is done in Python, R